ndngo/drone-gamepad-controller/README.md

 This allows users to control a DJI Tello drone using a gamepad.

 ## Usage
-Connect your machine to the drone's wifi and a gamepad controller.
+Connect your machine to the drone's wifi and to a gamepad controller.

 Run the command:
 ```python